Thiraput01/QwenMed/README.md

 ## Usage
 Inference
-The notebooks/QwenMed_inference.ipynb notebook demonstrates how to load the fine-tuned Thiraput01/QwenMed-1.7B-Reasoning model and perform inference.
+The `notebooks/QwenMed_inference.ipynb` notebook demonstrates how to load the model and perform inference.
 You can switch between non-thinking and reasoning modes to observe different response styles.

 **For Non-Thinking**